openxtra/openxtra.github.io/README.md

-# openxtra-org
+# openxtra.github.io
-Sources for the openxtra.org website.
+Sources for the openxtra.github.io website.